apache/qpid-dispatch/tools/mercury/README.md

 ###Starting Mercury

 The directory from which to run Mercury is also called mercury.
 So it's mercury/mercury.
-And an example of the kind of run-script that I use is 'example_run_script'.
+And an example of a simple run-script is 'example_run_script'.
 In that script you will see that it sets an environment variable MERCURY\_ROOT.
 On your system, please change this to something appropriate to your installation.